sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 # Conclusion

 In this blogpost, we extended previous studies to investigate whether current ML models learn 4 fundamental visual properties that emerge in toddlers.
-We found that cutting-edge models reach the estimated level of a toddler with respect to caricature recognition and the shape bias on common objects.
-For the shape bias on novel objects, models are close to toddlers.
+While we did not observe major effects of the training setup (supervised, adversarial, self-supervised...), we found that cutting-edge models reach the estimated level of a toddler with respect to caricature recognition and the shape bias on common objects.
+For the shape bias on novel objects, the best models are close to toddlers.
 However, most of the considered models use bio-implausible data: a lot more diverse images, labels, millions of aligned language utterances, color-jittered images, adversarial samples...
-In our study, models trained with comparable egocentric visual images (VC-1, VIP, R3M) perform poorly on all benchmarks.
+Models trained with comparable egocentric visual images (VC-1, VIP, R3M) perform poorly on all benchmarks.
 Despite all these *cheats*, ML models still perform poorly on configural sensitivity and the proposed side-view bias compared to toddlers and adults, suggesting there is room for improvements.
-We can not conclude on the level of toddlers for configural sensitivity, but, given the emerging sensitivity of toddlers <d-cite key="augustine2011parts"></d-cite> and the amplitude of the difference between models and adults, we speculate that ML models are likely inferior to toddlers.
+We can not conclude on the performance of toddlers for configural sensitivity for the considered task.
+However, given the emerging sensitivity of toddlers <d-cite key="augustine2011parts"></d-cite> and the amplitude of the difference between models and adults, we presume that ML models are likely inferior to toddlers.

-We found that object recognition abilities correlates with caricature recognition, which also correlates with a strong shape bias.
-This suggests that these properties emerge simultaneously in ML models.
+We found that object recognition ability positively correlate with caricature recognition, which also positively correlates with a strong shape bias.
+This suggests that these properties are connected in ML models.
 However, it does not mean that increasing the shape bias systematically leads to better recognition abilities, as evidenced by the Noisy-Student model (high shape bias, relatively low caricature recognition) and prior works <d-cite key="hermann2020origins"></d-cite>.
 Furthermore, showing a shape bias spurs the side-view bias and the configural sensitivity, but it is far from enough to reach the level of humans.
-Thus, we speculate the shape bias may be a first step towards a better understanding of the relative arrangement of parts.
+Thus, we speculate the shape bias may be a first milestone of visual learning, on the way to generalizing objects based on the relative arrangement of parts.

 From a developmental perspective, prior work found that productive vocabulary size is a strong predictor of the shape bias in toddlers <d-cite key="gershkoff2004shape,